futomaki-bit/Fruit-Widget/README.md

 - No weather icons

 **Personal Goal:**
-- To learn about building rainmeter skins.*
+- To learn about building rainmeter skins